 2. Booking fee

-(1) Except as provided in subregulation (2), if, on an application by a party to a proceeding in or before a court, the court directs —
+(1) Except as provided in subregulation (2), if, on an application by a party to a civil proceeding in or before a court, the court directs —

-(a) that the evidence of a witness called by the party be taken by a video link or audio link; or
+(a) that the evidence of a witness called by the party be taken by a video link; or

-(b) that a submission on behalf of the party be received by a video link or audio link,
+(b) that a submission on behalf of the party be received by a video link,

 the party must pay to the court the relevant fee specified in item 1 of Schedule 1 to book that link.

-(2) If the same video link or audio link can be used by more than one party making an application, each of those parties must pay to the court an equal portion of the fee concerned.
+(2) If the same video link can be used by more than one party making an application, each of those parties must pay to the court an equal portion of the fee concerned.

+[Regulation 2 amended in Gazette 9 Mar 2012 p.
+931-2.]

 3. Hourly fee

-A party must, within 30 days after the use of a video link or audio link, pay to the court the fee specified in item 2 of Schedule 1 for each hour, or part of an hour, that the link was used —
+A party must, within 30 days after the use of a video link, pay to the court the fee specified in item 2 of Schedule 1 for each hour, or part of an hour, that the link was used —

 (a) to take the evidence of a witness called by the party; or